infinite-mind-pictures-inc/Infinite-Mind-Wiki/content/robocode/Day-10/index.md

 tags: ["robocode", "contents", "cs", "intermediate"]
 ---

+## Lesson Requirements

+* Finalize your robot's code before arriving
+* Have Robocode installed for tournament battles
+* Prepare any notes for peer reflection

+## Lesson Outcomes

+* Compete in a friendly tournament with classmates
+* Reflect on strengths and weaknesses of your robot
+* Celebrate your progress and set goals for advanced work

 > Day 10 closes out the Robocode lab with a **friendly tournament** and time to reflect.

 ## Pages